ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

     assert equivalent(inserted, expected)
 ```

-You may wondering why we need to check whether key1 and key2 are identical in the preceding property.
+You may wonder why we need to check whether key1 and key2 are identical in the preceding property.
 The reason is that the `insert` operation follows *the last insertion wins*.
 Therefore, the following metamorphic relation is buggy, which may lead to false positives in testing.

 ```python
 @given(keys_strategy, st.integers(), keys_strategy, st.integers(), trees_strategy)